 From Reality Check (my personal favorite among Guy's books) to his near-omnipresent approach to social media, Guy's work has always inspired me.
-I had the pleasure of meeting and working with Guy during my Samsung years (not too long ago).
+I had the pleasure of meeting and working with Guy during my years at Samsung (not too long ago).
 Guy's emails, always brief and insightful, were definitely some of the best ones I ever received from a Samsung fan.

 I recently had a chance to catch up with him: In this interview, Guy shares his thoughts on Google+, creating valuable content, startups, Silicon Valley, his upcoming book (APE: Author, Publisher, Entrepreneur), and more!